 What you are doing when you practice Kundalini yoga is focusing your attention exclusively on one part of your body in a specific way for long enough to alter the responses of your sensory and proprioceptive centers.
-Then, as you shift your attention upward, you gradually move or extend the area of altered perception upward.
+Then, as you shift your attention upward, you gradually move or extend the area of altered perception upward, chakra by chakra.

 Incidentally, the chakras aren't real.
 They're just mental checkpoints.
 The number wasn't even standardized at seven until a century ago, when an Englishman, John Woodroffe, pen-named "Arthur Avalon," wrote The Serpent Power: The Secrets of Tantric and Shaktic Yoga.
 He described seven chakras, but you can use five or eight or ten, whatever number helps you have the greatest control of your meditation as you move gradually upward.

 If you can keep your focus intently enough and keep it going long enough, so that you alter your perception of your whole trunk, neck, face, and head, you are basically inducing a strong altered state of awareness that feels extremely peculiar and very, very different from normal activity and sensation.
 You are acutely aware of every sensation at once and you feel like you are crackling with energy.
 It really does feel like you could fly if you wanted to.